Tudat/tudat/_sources/installation/setupNewApps.rst.txt

     **(C)** Fork a repository and keep it public.
 Visit any repository on GitHub and click ``Fork`` at the top of the page.

 **Step 2: Clone the repository in SmartGit**
-    Open SmartGit, go to ``Repository`` and choose ``Clone..`` Copy in the repository URL and choose ``Next``.
+    Open SmartGit, go to ``Repository`` and choose ``Clone...`` Copy in the repository URL and choose ``Next``.
 If your repository is private, you will need to enter your GitHub credentials!
 Select a local path.

     .. tip:: It is highly recommended to create a new directory myApplication (in this guide, substitute for the repository name) under tudatBundle/tudatApplications.

 **Step 3: Copy and modify the template (A only)**

-    .. note:: Space Project: Only go through this step if installing a new empty repository. do not go through this step for the space project!
+    .. note:: Space Project: Only go through this step if installing a new empty repository.
+Do not go through this step for the space project!

     Open your file browser and navigate to ``tudatBundle/tudatExampleApplications/templateApplication``.
 Copy the contents to ``tudatBundle/tudatApplications/myApplication``.
 Rename ``TemplateApplication`` to ``MyApplication``.
 Open ``MyApplication/CMakeLists.txt`` and replace the CMake project name ``TemplateApplication`` with your application.